Sierra Leone FA to investigate 95-0 and 91-1 wins

 Things took a dramatic turn over the course of the second halves when it became clear that the team with the better goal difference would go through - with Kahunla netting 93 goals and Gulf scoring 84 times.

-The chief executive officer of Kahunla, Eric Kaitell, condemned his team and other three sides involved on social media.
+The chief executive officer of Kahunla, Eric Kaitell, condemned his team and the other three sides involved on social media.

 "I want to start by apologising to the football fans in the country and the world at large for the odd match result of my club Kahunla Rangers," Kaitell said.